-- 1. The student takes eight courses at some time during the term, and each course is worth onehalf Carnegie unit. - 2.
-To be eligible, a student must earn at least 2.5 Carnegie units during the term. - 3.
-Carnegie unit requirements are the same in all curricular programs.
+- 1. The student takes eight courses at some time during the term, and each course is worth one- half unit. - 2.
+To be eligible, a student must earn at least 2.5 units during the term. - 3.
+Unit requirements are the same in all curricular programs.
+Hybrid Scheduling: